 Thankfully, if you decide to go forward with a car accident attorney, you will no longer have to deal directly with the adjuster.
 Your attorney will help you handle the adjuster, ensuring that there are no misleading questions aimed at making your settlement less than you deserve.

-A claim adjuster will typically start each recorded statement by saying their name, the date, and then asking you to state your name and contact information such as address and phone number.
+A claim adjuster will typically start each recorded statement by saying their name, and the date, and then asking you to state your name and contact information such as address and phone number.
 These questions often follow:

 - Do you understand this statement is being recorded?